alamerton/formation-website/README.md

 # Formation Research Website

-This is the official website for Formation Research, an organization dedicated to minimising lock-in risks and promoting responsible AI development.
+This is the official website for Formation Research, an organisation dedicated to minimising lock-in risks and promoting responsible AI development.

 ## Project Structure